 Persons with disabilities, per the York University Occupational Health and Safety Policy, shall be accommodated and have access to the DOHS funds designated for the purchase of special equipment or required resources to assist employees in the performance of their teaching, demonstrating, tutoring or marking, on the same basis as other York University employees.
-The Office of the Disabilities Co-ordination Manager will act as a liaison between the Employer and the employee with disabilities on these issues.
+The Office of the Disabilities Coordination Manager will act as a liaison between the Employer and the employee with disabilities on these issues.

-- 15.01.4 All union benefits available to teaching assistants with disabilities shall be advertised in the Faculty of Graduate Studies Calendar in a section written by CUPE 3903 and approved by the Labour/ Management Committee. - 15.01.5 Employees shall have access to a telephone to conduct University business.
+- 15.01.4 All union benefits available to teaching assistants with disabilities shall be advertised in the Faculty of Graduate Studies Calendar in a section written by CUPE 3903 and approved by the Labour/Management Committee. - 15.01.5 Employees shall have access to a telephone to conduct University business.
 Telephone messages shall be taken for employees.
 An employee's home telephone number shall not be given to anyone outside the department or University administration and the union without the permission of the employee. - 15.01.6 The Administration agrees to absorb the cost of maintaining the CUPE 3903 "Safety" telephones installed per the 1991-92 collective agreement.
-The \$25,000 allocated to provide and maintain additional telephones pursuant to the 1992-93 collective agreement will be used to install and maintain telephones in 1994-95.
-In 1995-96, the amount available to install and maintain telephones shall be \$25,000 reduced by the (yearly) cost of maintaining the telephones installed the previous year.
-The safety and security priorities for these telephones will be decided by the union. - 15.01.7 In 1999-2000 the Faculty of Arts will convert existing CUPE 3903 phones from digital to analog with the aim of installing analogue phones in the 31 offices currently without a telephone.
+The \$25.000 allocated to provide and maintain additional telephones pursuant to the 1992-93 collective agreement will be used to install and maintain telephones in 1994-95.
+In 1995-96, the amount available to install and maintain telephones shall be \$25.000 reduced by the (yearly) cost of maintaining the telephones installed the previous year.

+The safety and security priorities for these telephones will be decided by the union.

+- 15.01.7 In 1999-2000 the Faculty of Arts will convert existing CUPE 3903 phones from digital to analog with the aim of installing analogue phones in the 31 offices currently without a telephone.
 It is understood that these telephones will not have the automated features of digital phones.
 The faculty will consider carefully the number of individuals in each office when planning the various phone/office permutations which will maximize the number of offices receiving phones.
 It is expected that this exercise will be completed by the end of the current academic year (1999-2000).
-The subject of the feasibility of exercising this option in other faculties will be taken up by the Labour/ Management Committee. - 15.01.8 Where practicable, upon request to the Office of the Executive Director, Faculty Relations, employees who have a mobility impairment will have the location of their classes and/or office space re-assigned and/or receive such other accommodation as is reasonable and appropriate.
+The subject of the feasibility of exercising this option in other faculties will be taken up by the Labour/Management Committee. - 15.01.8 Where practicable, upon request to the Office of the Executive Director, Faculty Relations, employees who have a mobility impairment will have the location of their classes and/or office space re-assigned and/or receive such other accommodation as is reasonable and appropriate.
 The identity of the employee making the request and the fact and nature of the request shall remain confidential and shall only be released on a need to know basis or with the express consent of the employee concerned.
-The Office of the Disabilities Co-ordination Manager will act as a liaison between the employer and the employee with disabilities on these issues.
+The Office of the Disabilities Co-ordination Manager will act as a liaison between the employer and the employee with disabilities on these issues. - 15.01.9 In addition to its existing ASL interpretation services, the University is piloting the use of Video Remote Interpreting (VRI) services for use by employees who require ASL interpreter support for work activities which are impromptu or arranged on short notice.
+Members of CUPE 3903 will be advised as to how to access this VRI services.

-15.01.9 OFFICE STANDARDS
+15.01.10 OFFICE STANDARDS